Tourism

 - A3.1 – Create and maintain a contact database of tourism stakeholders within and outside of Collingwood 100%

-- A3.2 – Develop and implement a communications plan for sharing Tourism Master Plan- and tourism-related updates with stakeholders 100%
+- A3.2 – Develop and implement a communications plan for sharing Tourism Master Plan and tourism related updates with stakeholders 100%

-Collingwood Tourism FAQs
+Collingwood Tourism FAQ’s

 What is a Municipal Accommodation Tax?